IsaacNicholls1/vin-rouge/README.md

  ## Ratings system ##
 - I currently have a ratings system available for each review and users can give their own rating out of 5 in the comments, however i would like to develop this further in the future to add in functionality that would tally up each wines ratings and give an average score for that wine.
 This would allow users to see which wines have scored highest when they are looking and searching for their favourite ones.

+## Region Model ##

+- My original thought was to include a region model, to make it easier for users to differentiate between wines and sort by region.
+This is something i would implement in the future.

 ## Comment on Reviews ##
 - In accordance with User Story 3, in the future I would like to implement the ability for users to comment on other peoples reviews, so that discussions can be had, but comments should be moderated.
+This was originally planned as a separate model, which is the way I would like to impolement it in the future.
+I would also like the users to be able to leave their own reviews on a separate page in the future.
 - User Story 3:
    ![User story3](/static/images/userstory3.png)